tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/configure_connectors.md

 One finished, select **Save.**

 ## Next steps
-With your connections configured, you are read to connect Fides to your [databases](./connect_databases).
+With your connections configured, you are ready to generate datasets from your [databases](./connect_databases).